1 July 2017

 - tax file number (TFN).

-Much of this information is collected through application forms, the use of our online facilities or through ongoing communications with you.
+This information is primarily collected from application forms you have completed, your use of our online facilities or through ongoing communications with you.

-There are also specific circumstances in which we will ask for your sensitive information such as:
+There are specific circumstances in which we will ask for your consent to provide sensitive information such as:

-- personal health information from medical practitioners when you are making a claim
+- personal health information from you when you apply for insurance or from medical practitioners when you make a claim

-- details of your dependents, as defined at section 10 of the Superannuation Industry (Supervision) Act 1993, for the purposes of paying benefits in the event of your death.
+- details of your dependents, as defined at section 10 of the Superannuation Industry (Supervision) Act 1993 (Cth), to pay benefits in the event of your death.

-What if you don’t give us the information we request?
+3.1.2 What if you do not give us the information we request?

-- prevent or delay the processing of an application or any claim
+- prevent or delay the processing of your application or claim

 - affect your eligibility for specified insurance cover